 It takes a while for this chemical reaction to be completed which is why two-part epoxy paint takes longer to dry.
 However, not everyone can wait several hours before re-coating or sanding epoxy paint.
 So is there any way to make epoxy paint dry quicker?
 Let’s find out.

-How To Make Epoxy Paint Dry Faster?
+2 Methods To Make Epoxy Paint Dry Faster

 Method 1: Heat The Epoxy Paint